cuicaihao/aerial-image-segmentation/README.md

 <img src="./asset/GUI_04.png" alt ="GUI04"  height="340" />

-The GUI is design with respect to the original python `argparse` setting with Gooey Packages.
+The GUI is designed with respect to the original python `argparse` setting with Gooey Packages.

 - Data IO: input and output file and paths.
 - Model Options: Time, Date, GPU, Pretrained model, Epochs, Batch Size, Learning Rate, Regularization.
-- Cancle/ Start Button to Execute the program.
+- Cancel/ Start Button to Execute the program.

-Notification: When Epochs Number is 0, it will load the pretrained model to predict the masks only without training.
+Notification: When Epochs Number is 0, it will load the pre-trained model to predict the masks only without training.

 ### Suggestion: Use GPU and CUDA 11

 I test this repo with my XPS 15 Intel-i7-CPU with GPU-1050TI-maxQ-4GB-RAM & CUDA 11. ** It is fair to say GPU is at least 10 times faster than the CPU.**

-Here is the training experimental Records on the sample image pair:
+Here are the training experimental Records on the sample image pair:

 | Metric         | 5 Epochs | 100 Epochs | 200 Epochs |
 | -------------- | -------- | ---------- | ---------- |